 - Apply an oil rinse

 Coconut, olive, and avocado oils are all excellent natural hair treatments and have been proven to improve hair growth immensely.
 Because these oils are good at penetrating the hair shaft, they will also make your hair naturally shiny and frizz free.
+You can also try using the PureFix Hair Elixir which is a 6-in-1 hair and scalp treatment.
+Its all-natural ingredients work together to support longer, stronger hair and to promote hair growth.
 Shampoo hair as usual and then work in oil from ends to roots.
 Rinse and condition as usual.
 Your hair will feel moisturized afterward, but not greasy.

 - Protect your hair